syntithenai/hermod/README.md

 There are also operating system requirements including
 - python 3.7+
 - nodejs
-- installation of a recent version of mosquitto that supports authentication
+- installation of a recent version of mosquitto
 - pico2wav binary install for the TTS service
 - portaudio
 - pulseaudio